matteodegobbi/vault/Reinforcement Learning/Dynamic Programming.md

 This high complexity can make the algorithms slow so we can use asynchronous DP approaches to make them faster.

-We call synchronous approaches the one that repeat $\forall s\in\cal S$, asynchronous approaches are a kind of in-place set of approaches that don't do a whole sweep of the state set per iteration.
+We call synchronous approaches the ones that repeat $\forall s\in\cal S$, asynchronous approaches are a kind of in-place set of approaches that don't do a whole sweep of the state set per iteration.

 We can for example:
 1. Asynchronous DP approaches update the values of states in any order whatsoever, using whatever values of other states happen to be available.